mamaorha/kotless/README.md

 }

 dependencies {
-    implementation("io.kotless", "kotless-lang", "0.3.3")
+    implementation("io.kotless", "kotless-lang", "0.3.4")
-    implementation("io.kotless", "kotless-lang-aws", "0.3.3")
+    implementation("io.kotless", "kotless-lang-aws", "0.3.4")
 //    if you want to deploy to Microsoft Azure, just replace -aws with -azure
-//    implementation("io.kotless", "ktor-lang-azure", "0.3.3")

-    //or for Ktor (Note, that `ktor-lang` depends on Ktor version 1.5.0)
-    //implementation("io.kotless", "ktor-lang", "0.3.3")
-    //implementation("io.kotless", "ktor-lang-aws", "0.3.3")
-    //implementation("io.kotless", "ktor-lang-azure", "0.3.3")

-    //or for Spring Boot (Note, that `spring-boot-lang` depends on Spring Boot version 3.2.0)
+    //for Spring Boot (Note, that `spring-boot-lang` depends on Spring Boot version 3.2.0)
-    //implementation("io.kotless", "spring-boot-lang", "0.3.3")
+    //implementation("io.kotless", "spring-boot-lang", "0.3.4")
-    //implementation("io.kotless", "spring-boot-lang-aws", "0.3.3")
+    //implementation("io.kotless", "spring-boot-lang-aws", "0.3.4")
-    //implementation("io.kotless", "spring-boot-lang-azure", "0.3.3")
+    //implementation("io.kotless", "spring-boot-lang-azure", "0.3.4")
 }
 ```

-*Please note that if you use Ktor or Spring Boot you will need to replace existing in your project
+*Please note that if you use Spring Boot you will need to replace existing in your project
 dependency with a special Kotless `*-lang` dependency.
 Also, after that you will need to align
 version of dependent libraries (like Spring Security) with version bundled in `*-lang`
 (see this [paragraph](#integration-with-existing-applications))*